The Amazing Spider-Man (film): Filming

-Some location shooting took place in New York City.
-The Alexander Hamilton U.S. Custom House served as the exterior for NYPD headquarters, and an apartment house at 15 West 81st Street, on Manhattan's Upper West Side, was used as the exterior for the home of Gwen Stacy and her family.
+Principal photography for The Amazing Spider-Man occurred in Los Angeles and New York City.
+Filming began on December 6, 2010.
+Locations in Los Angeles included the Henry Fonda Theater in Hollywood, the gym of St. John Bosco High School, Immanuel Presbyterian Church in Mid-Wilshire, and various locations around South Pasadena, San Pedro and Woodland Hills.
+In New York, the Alexander Hamilton U.S. Custom House served as the exterior for NYPD headquarters, while an apartment on Manhattan's Upper West Side was used as the exterior of the Stacy family home.
 A row of houses on Fuller Place in the Brooklyn neighborhood of Windsor Terrace stood in for the Forest Hills, Queens neighborhood of Ben and May Parker.
-A web-swinging stunt sequence takes place along the Riverside Drive Viaduct in Harlem.
+A web-swinging stunt sequence was filmed along the Riverside Drive Viaduct in Harlem.
+Principal photography wrapped in May 2011, with reshoots taking place in New York that November and in Los Angeles in December.
+(Note: Attributed to multiple references:)